Module 3: Metrics and logs for agentic applications

 { log_type="application", kubernetes_namespace_name="wksp-user1" }

 Click Run Query.
-You should now see only logs from the mortgage-ai pods.
+You should now see logs from the mortgage-ai pods.

 log_type="application" filters out infrastructure logs (kubelet, CRI-O).
 The kubernetes_namespace_name label is injected automatically by the log collector.